A Growing Food Industry Hub

 Arizona Beverages has been brewing America’s No. 1 tea and juice-drink brand – Arizona® Iced Tea – from its manufacturing and distribution facility in Woodbridge since 1992.
 The company announced plans to double the size of its New Jersey facility to roll out new products this year.

 Today, New Jersey boasts a thriving $105 billion food industry and agriculture sector that’s growing every day.
-We are home to 1,900 food manufacturing companies employing about 31,000 people in total at last count.
+We are home to 1,900 food manufacturing companies employing nearly 44,000 people in total at last count.
 We’re home to thousands of food distribution centers, retailers, and farms – employing more than 440,000 people at last count.

 Plus, a growing number of food companies are finding that the Garden State has the assets and resources that make it a perfect fit for foodies.
 It’s no wonder Saveur magazine called New Jersey the “most edible” State in America.